High Dimensional Low Rank plus Sparse Matrix Decomposition: Appendix

-then (\ref{eq63}) returns the exact sparse vector with probability at least $1-3 \delta$.
-The factor 0.5 in the numerator of the right hand side of the first inequality of (\ref{eq75}) is due to the de-randomization technique \cite{lamport2} to provide the guarantee for the fixed sign case. \smallbreak \textbf{Proof of Theorem \ref{thm:main_result}} \\ The proposed decomposition algorithm yields the exact decomposition if:\\ 1.
+then the inequality (\ref{eq67}) is satisfied with probability at least $(1-\delta)$.
+Accordingly, if (\ref{eq38}) is satisfied, then (\ref{eq63}) returns the exact sparse vector with probability at least $1-3 \delta$.
+The factor 0.5 in the numerator of the RHS of the first inequality of (\ref{eq38}) is due to the de-randomization technique \cite{lamport2} to provide the guarantee for the fixed sign case. \smallbreak \textbf{Proof of Theorem \ref{thm:main_result}} \\ The proposed decomposition algorithm yields the exact decomposition if:\\ 1.
 The sampled columns of the LR matrix span the the columns subspace of $\bL$.
 Lemma \ref{lm3} provides the sufficient conditions on $m_1$ to guarantee that the columns of $\bL_{s1}$ span $\calU$ with high probability. \\ 2.
 The program (\ref{eq20}) yields the correct LR and sparse components of $\bD_{s1}$.
 Lemma \ref{lm4} provides the sufficient conditions on $m_1$ and $\rho$ to guarantee that $\bD_{s1}$ is decomposed correctly with high probability. \\ 3.
 The sampled rows of the LR matrix span the rows subspace of $\bL$.
 Since it is assumed that the CS of $\bL$ is sampled from the random orthogonal model, according to Lemma \ref{lm5}

 Therefore, according to Lemma \ref{lm3} if

 then the selected rows of the matrix $\bL$ span the rows subspace of $\bL$ with probability at least $(1-\delta - 3 r N_1^{-7})$ where $c_2^{'}$ and $c_3^{'}$ are numerical constants. \\ 4.
 The minimization (\ref{eq23}) yields the correct RS.
 Lemma \ref{lm8} provides the sufficient conditions to ensure that (\ref{secondrows}) yields the correct representation vector.
 In order to guarantee the performance of (\ref{eq23}), we substitute $\delta$ with $\delta/N_2$ since (\ref{eq23}) has to return exact representation for the columns of $\bD$.
 Therefore,